Finally, A Customer Feedback Tool Product Managers Want

 Identify both high impact and highly wanted ideas

-The Customer Feedback Portal includes our Priority Chart tool, which helps you identify potentially high impact ideas.
+The Customer Feedback Portal includes our Priority Chart, which helps you identify potentially high impact ideas.

 - Is one particular idea getting more attention than the others?